GravityKit/GravityView/readme.txt

 = 2.25 on June 5, 2024 =

-This update improves how entries are automatically marked as "Read" and adds a new View setting to control control this functionality.
+This update improves how entries are automatically marked as "Read" and adds a new View setting to control this functionality.

 **Note: GravityView now requires Gravity Forms 2.6 (released in March 2022) or newer.**